 Lump Sum Option at Retirement

-At retirement, you can take 25% or 50% of your pension as a lump sum:
+At retirement, you can take 25% or 50% of your pension as a lump sum.
+Your monthly pension is reduced until age 67, then returns to the full amount:

 Option Monthly Pension (E-7 at 20yr) Lump Sum Received Reduced Pension Until Age 67